VHAINNOVATIONS/Maternity-Tracker/README.md

 > ******************************************************************************
 > Choose your Maternity Tracker hospital location.
 All TIU notes created via the dashboard will use this hospital location.
 >
-> Select HOSPITAL LOCATION: <b>Select the Dashboard Hospital Location</b>
+> Select HOSPITAL LOCATION: **Select the Dashboard Hospital Location**

 *This is required for configuring the dashboard to use maternity related TIU notes, if not completed the dashboard will be unable to save a note and will have to be configured manually.
 Otherwise, the location can be changed after installation.
 In either case, the edits can be accomplished through FileMan via the DSIO TITLE CONFIGURATION file.
 To run post installation again you can “D ^DSIO99” at programmer prompt (without quotes).*

 #### Post Installation
-DDCSFramework.bpl is a Delphi package used for created new DDCS Forms.
-If you are not a developer and don’t plan on creating new DDCS Forms then you don’t need this package.
+*DDCSFramework.bpl* is a Delphi package used for created new DDCS Forms.
+If you are not a developer and don’t plan on creating new DDCS Forms then you don’t need this file.

 User Setup
 ----------